UltraCart/rest_api_v2_sdk_javascript/docs/CustomerApi.md

 var apiInstance = new UltraCartRestApiV2.CustomerApi();

-var customerQuery = new UltraCartRestApiV2.CustomerQuery(); // CustomerQuery | Customer query
+var customer_query = new UltraCartRestApiV2.CustomerQuery(); // CustomerQuery | Customer query

 var opts = {
-  'limit': 100, // Number | The maximum number of records to return on this one API call.
-(Max 200) 'offset': 0, // Number | Pagination of the record set.
+  '_limit': 100, // Number | The maximum number of records to return on this one API call.
+(Max 200) '_offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
-  'since': "since_example", // String | Fetch customers that have been created/modified since this date/time.
+  '_since': "_since_example", // String | Fetch customers that have been created/modified since this date/time.
-  'sort': "sort_example", // String | The sort order of the customers.
+  '_sort': "_sort_example", // String | The sort order of the customers.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {